Avoiding Lead Contamination in Water

 The 1996 Amendments of the Safe Drinking Water Act established numerous "right-to-know" provisions to give customers of public water systems greater access to information and opportunities to get involved in drinking water issues.
 The right-to-know provisions are based on the premise that accountability to the public is vital to address and prevent threats to drinking water.
 This lists just a few ways you can get involved.

-Emergency preparedness is a program maintained through the Department of Homeland Security and Kentucky Division of Emergency Management.
+Emergency preparedness is a program maintained through the Department of Homeland Security and Kentucky Emergency Management.
 Read about how families can prepare for an emergency in three basic steps.
 You should learn about emergency plans that have been established by the state and local government.
-You may reach the Kentucky Division of Emergency Management by phone 24 hours a day by dialing 800-255-2587.
+You may reach the Kentucky Emergency Management by phone 24 hours a day by dialing 800-255-2587.

 Homeowners who use private wells or cisterns as their source of drinking water should have the water tested annually.
 Water quality in private wells is not regulated by the EPA or the state.
 Homeowners who use private wells or cisterns need to contact their local health department to have the water tested for bacteria and other contaminants, such as nitrates.